tgvaughan/remaster/README.md

 Remaster
 ========

-Remaster is a rewrite of the [MASTER](https://tgvaughan.github.io/MASTER) tree simulation package for [BEAST 2](https://beast2.org).
+Remaster is a complete rewrite of the [MASTER](https://tgvaughan.github.io/MASTER) tree simulation package for [BEAST 2](https://beast2.org).